Pacific accord on maritime code could help prevent conflicts

 China's increasingly assertive navy, which has modernised quickly in the past decade, has sparked nervousness from other countries in the region - particularly Japan.

-A draft of the document, obtained by Reuters, amounts to a handbook for manoeuvres when naval ships and aircraft encounter each other unexpectedly.
+A late draft of the non-binding document, obtained by Reuters, is essentially a handbook for manoeuvres and communication when naval ships and aircraft from the signing countries encounter each other unexpectedly.

+"The document is not legally binding, rather, it's a coordinated means of communication to maximise safety at sea," the draft says.

-The final version was not released, but a naval official said the draft's terms were close to what had been agreed.
+The final version has not been publicly released, but a naval official privy to the discussions said the language in the draft was close to what had been formally agreed upon.

+The document defines "unplanned encounters" as when vessels from two countries meet "casually or unexpectedly".

 On the sidelines of the conference, Xu Hongmeng, vice admiral in the navy of China's People's Liberation Army, said the agreement would have a positive impact on maritime conduct, emphasising that it was voluntary.